WrapThat/FluentAssertions2Shouldly/README.md

 # FluentAssertions2Shouldly

+> This library was developed using [Cursor](https://cursor.sh/), an AI-powered code editor.

 A library that provides a FluentAssertions-style syntax while using Shouldly under the hood.
 This is perfect for:

 - Projects migrating from FluentAssertions to Shouldly
 - Teams who prefer FluentAssertions' syntax but want to use Shouldly's features
 - Maintaining consistent test style across mixed codebases